stricaud/faup/README.md

 The Fast URL Library provides:

-* A library you can embed in your software (furll)
+* A static library you can embed in your software (furl_static)
+* A dynamic library you can get along with (furll)
 * A command line tool you can use to extract various parts of a url (furl)

 Mission
 -------

 Furl is written to be fast and resilient to badly formated URL.
 It extract any required url field by checking each character once.

 Why Yet Another URL Extraction Library?
 ---------------------------------------